emilianavt/BVHTools/README.md

 ﻿BVH Tools for Unity
 ===================

-This package provides a component to record motion data of VRM avatars in BVH format files.
+This package provides a component to record motion data of avatars in BVH format files.
 A second component allows loading such files as (legacy) animation clips back into Unity.